htmlburger/wpemerge-plugin/README.md

 ## Contributing

-WP Emerge Plugin is completely open source and we encourage everybody to participate by:
+WP Emerge Starter Plugin is completely open source and we encourage everybody to participate by:

 - Reviewing `.github/CONTRIBUTING.md`.
 - ⭐ the project on GitHub \([https://github.com/htmlburger/wpemerge-plugin](https://github.com/htmlburger/wpemerge-plugin)\)